 Depth psychotherapy is applied in divergent usages in the professional literature.
-In this section, depth psychotherapy is referring to a collection of various approaches to therapy that value an in-depth approach.
+In this section, depth psychotherapy is referring to a collection of various approaches to therapy that value promoting a deeper understanding of oneself, increased insight, and more holistic views of human beings.
 This includes psychoanalytic, psychodynamic, Jungian, relational, humanistic, existential, gestalt, and many other approaches to therapy.
 Depth psychotherapy is consistent with what James Bugental refers to as life-changing psychotherapy.

-The field of psychotherapy today is involved in a large debate over which approach to therapy is best.
+The field of psychotherapy today is involved in a debate over which approach to therapy is best.
 The most heated of these debates is between the solution-focused therapies and the depth psychotherapies.
 This debate is problematic in many ways.
-While there is reason to be concerned about some approaches to therapy (i.e., rebirthing therapy), most approaches are valuable.
-Oftentimes, different approaches to therapy reflect different values about what life outcomes people desire.
+While there is reason to be concerned about some approaches to therapy (i.e., rebirthing therapy), most approaches are valuable and, in general, psychotherapy has been shown to be effective (Wampold & Imel, 2015).
+Often, different approaches to therapy reflect different values about what life outcomes people desire.
 While most therapies share some values on therapeutic outcomes (e.g., decreased problematic symptoms, increased life satisfaction), what is meant by these outcomes differs.

-The diverse therapy approaches also attain some different outcomes.
+The diverse therapy approaches also attain different outcomes.
 For example, the various depth psychotherapies value self-awareness much more than the solution-focused psychotherapies.
 While both approaches may decrease depression, they will achieve this differently which will bring different byproducts.
-An important and highly valued byproduct for the depth psychotherapies is an increased self-awareness.